Why 59 North?

 This paragraph aside (haha), I understand that while we've got a lot of miles under the keel, we've ALWAYS got something to learn.
 To that end I'm constantly reading books on seamanship & leadership, and look to other industries (like mountaineering, merchant shipping and flying) to find ideas we can adapt to the kind of offshore sailing we do, to make it safer and more fun.
 To more clearly illustrate what I mean by this, check out this podcast I did with USCG rescue swimmer Mario Vittone.

-We take a maximum of 4 paying crew on each leg (plus the occasional apprentice or photographer), which makes us a crew of 6.
-We've got bunks for 8, but it's just too crowded with that many onboard!
+We take a maximum of 4 paying crew on Isbjorn, and 6 paying crew on Ice Bear each leg (plus the occasional apprentice or photographer), plus Mia & Andy as captain & mate.
 With a smaller crew, we can more easily work to meet each person's specific needs, whether it be more time at the helm, learning celestial navigation or practicing sail trim.

 Okay, now on to the spiritual/philosophical stuff!